-For candidates admitted to the Full-Time M.B.A. or Professional M.B.A. programs, the Cox School of Business will grant six graduate credit hours (equivalent to three graduate elective module courses) to successful graduates of the Southwestern Graduate School of Banking.
-This credit is awarded only to SWGSB graduates from the two graduating classes prior to the student's admission to the Full-Time or Professional M.B.A. program.
+For candidates admitted to the full-time M.B.A. program or P.M.B.A. program, the Cox School of Business will grant six graduate credit hours (equivalent to three graduate elective module courses) to graduates of the Southwestern Graduate School of Banking who completed the SWGSB program no more than two years prior to admission to the full-time M.B.A. program or P.M.B.A. program.
 The credits will be treated as general graduate elective credits and will not be counted toward any specific area of concentration.
-The credit may not be applied to the Executive M.B.A. program.
+The credit may not be applied to the E.M.B.A. program.

-M.B.A.
-Students Taking Courses in Other SMU Graduate Programs
+Taking Courses in Other SMU Graduate Programs

-M.B.A. students may petition to take a course that is offered in another SMU graduate or professional program and that is specifically relevant to the student's academic business goals.
+M.B.A. students may petition to take one course offered in another SMU graduate or professional program that is specifically relevant to the student's academic business goals.
 Each petition will be reviewed on an individual basis.
-For additional information, students should contact the Graduate Student Services Office at gradcox@cox.smu.edu.
+Additional information is available from the Graduate Student Services Office (gradcox@cox.smu.edu).